nerves-hub/documentation/nerves-hub/setup/connecting-other-envs.md

 # Connecting to other environments

 Some cases may require you to target other instances of NervesHub, such as testing a staging environment or directing devices to a self-hosted NervesHub.
-In these cases, you'll need to specify a few additional details in your application config:
+In these cases, you'll need to add your server's information to your project's application config:

 ```elixir
 host = "my-nerves-hub.org"